Size Post Needed

 Hands available below

-This non chiming pendulum unit comes with a pendulum, bob, hardware, hanger and hands.
+This non chiming pendulum unit comes with a pendulum, bob, hardware and hanger.
 The bob is the round disk at the bottom of the pendulum and comes in 3 diameters.

 1-11 $0.85 / 12-49 $0.75 / 50-99 $0.65 / 100+ $0.55